 Divorce and Support

 France’s stance on parenting after divorce is similar to the U.S. process of alternating weekends, holidays, and breaks.
 In terms of paying child support, in the U.S. there are set guidelines that are adhered to.
 It seems that in France there are simply suggestions for payment.
-Alimony seems to be a “non-thing” in France – rather than payments paid out over a certain term, there is a one-time lump sum property settlement.
+Spousal support / alimony seems to be a “non-thing” in France – rather than payments paid out over a certain term, there is a one-time lump sum property settlement.

 Overall it seems that France’s divorce system is one that is more compassionate that the U.S.’s seeming love of trials and opposition.
 It’s a more holistic approach when it comes to figuring out next steps in one’s romantic future.
 Rather it seems France yearns to downplay all the things that make U.S. divorces the talk of the town – finances, lifestyle, personal idiosyncrasies.
 And because of that, it might be strikingly evident, and easy to conclude that divorce in France might well just be…easier – at least when it comes to the divorce proceedings.